-An endpoint can be defined as any physical or virtual device or hardware that connects to the corporate environment.
+An endpoint is any physical or virtual device or hardware that connects to the corporate environment.
 An endpoint will either use a TCP/IP (v4 or v6) address or another protocol for networking (wired or wireless).
-Endpoints are anything from end-user devices, such as desktop PCs, laptops, tablets, and smartphones to servers, medical devices, IoT devices and sensors, industrial control systems (ICS), point-of-sale (PoS) devices, ATMs, printers, network switches, routers, and much more.
+Endpoints are anything from end-user devices, such as desktop PCs, laptops, tablets, and smartphones to servers, medical devices, IoT devices and sensors, industrial control systems (ICS), point-of-sale (PoS) devices, ATMs, printers, network switches, routers, wearables, and much more.

-Some endpoint security and management technologies can be applied across a diverse variety of endpoints.
-However, other solutions are device or platform-specific (Windows, macOS, Unix, Linux, Android, iOS, Azure, AWS, Google Cloud etc.).
+Some endpoint security tools and management technologies can be applied across a diverse variety of endpoints.
+Other solutions are device or platform-specific (Windows, macOS, Unix, Linux, Android, iOS, Azure, AWS, Google Cloud etc.).

 The grid below roughly breaks down the device coverage across some common types of endpoint security solutions.
 Coverage may vary even between different vendor product offerings within a solution space.